DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 | Rejected applications that only use the ‘other’ category | 26.6% <br>1075 out of 4045 |
 | Average time taken for a user to get through the rejection journey | 62 seconds |

 We may also start sending a survey to candidates when they receive feedback.
-This would give us a way to track the quality of feedback candidates are receiving.
+This would give us a way to track the quality of feedback which candidates are receiving.

 ## What we changed

-We made a large number of changes to the design.

 ### Using checkboxes instead of radio buttons for rejection categories